Getting Started

 Authenticate

-With direct access grants enabled, you can obtain tokens using the password grant:
+With direct access grants enabled, you can request tokens directly from the API:

 curl -X POST http://localhost:3333/realms/my-app/protocol/openid-connect/token \